About Elizabeth Cobbs

 Award-winning historian Elizabeth Cobbs brings fresh, unexpected perspectives to our understanding of the past and present.
 Building upon worldwide research and extraordinary life experiences, Elizabeth writes best selling fiction and non-fiction that is both scholarly and witty.
 Her path-breaking books and articles reveal a world that is as intriguing and surprising as it is real.

-Her next book, forthcoming June 6 from Harvard University Press, is The Hello Girls, a novel based on the defining account of the first women to serve in the U.S. Army for the Signal Corps during WWI..
-She is co-producer and screenwriter of American Umpire, a documentary airing nationwide on American Public Television beginning September 15.
+Her latest book, from Harvard University Press, The Hello Girls, is the defining account of the first women to serve in the U.S. Army for the Signal Corps during WWI.

 San Diego Book Award (2009)